sayo-hs/heftia/docs/examples/02 Higher-order.md

 The raw logs before the limit are outputted to the file.

 Note the need for some tricks to match the types.
 This library has a significant aspect of "guardrails by type," much like the Rust language, which means it tends to have a steep learning curve.
 I believe that for readers familiar with Haskell, this won't be too high a barrier.

-Here is the English translation of the provided text:

 ## Precautions When Handling Higher-Order Effects